-TABLE 6-1 MITIGATION MONITORING AND KEPOKITING PROGRAM , And DO Mitigation Measures Party Responsible for Implementation Implementation Timing Agency Responsible for Monitoring Monitoring Action Monitoring Frequency including appropriate enforcement mechanisms.
-Measures to reduce risk impacts may include but are not limited to: Restricting idling on-site beyond Air Toxic Control Measures idling restrictions as feasible Electrifying warehousing docks.
+Party Responsible Implementation Agency Responsible Monitoring Monitoring Mitigation Measures for Implementation Timing for Monitoring Action Frequency including appropriate enforcement mechanisms.
+Measures to reduce risk impacts may include but are not limited to: Restricting idling on-site beyond Air Toxic Control Measures idling restrictions, as feasible.
+Electrifying warehousing docks.
 Requiring use of newer equipment and/or vehicles.
 Restricting offsite truck travel through the creation of truck routes.
 Measures identified in the HRA shall be identified as mitigation measures in the environmental document and/or incorporated into the site development plan as a component of the proposed project.
-Project applicant Prior to project City of Stockton Plan review and Once for the project-level environmental review that a project has the approval Planning and approval preparation of potential to emit nuisance odors beyond the property line, an Engineering Division the Odor odor management plan shall be prepared and submitted by the Plan project applicant prior to project application elisarie (SJVAPCD) Rule 4102.
-The following facilities that are within the buffer distances specified from sensitive receptors (in parentheses) have the potential to generate substantial odors: Wastewater Treatment Plan (2 miles) sanitary Landfill (1 mile) Transfer Station (1 mile) Composting Facility (1 mile) Petroleum Refinery (2 miles) Asphalt Batch Plan (1 mile) Chemical Manufacturing (1 mile) Fiberglass Manufacturing (1 mile) Painting/Coating Operations (1 mile) Food Processing Facility (1 mile) Feed Lot/ Dairy (1 mile) LILLULA LA L
+AQ-6: Prior to project approval, if it is determined during project-level environmental review that a project has the potential to emit nuisance odors beyond the property line, an odor management plan shall be prepared and submitted by the project applicant prior to project approval to ensure compliance with San Joaquin Valley Air Pollution Control District Project applicant Prior to project approval City of Stockton Planning and Engineering Division Plan review and approval Once for the preparation of the Odor Management Plan buffer distances specified from sensitive receptors (in parentheses) have the potential to generate substantial odors:

+Wastewater Treatment Plan (2 miles)